Treadmill: History

+Functions

-Treadmills for power
+Use for power

 Treadmills as power sources originated in antiquity.
 These ancient machines had three major types of design.
 The first was a horizontal bar jutting out of a vertical shaft.
 It rotated around a vertical axis, driven by an ox or other animal walking in a circle and pushing the bar.
 Humans were also used to power these.
 The second design was a vertical wheel, a treadwheel, that was powered by climbing in place instead of walking in circles.
 This is similar to what we know today as the hamster wheel.
 The third design also required climbing but used a sloped, moving platform instead.

 Treadmills as muscle-powered engines originated roughly 4000 years ago.
 Their primary use was to lift buckets of water.
 This same technology was later adapted to create rotary grain mills and the treadwheel crane.
 It was also used to pump water and power dough-kneading machines and bellows.

-Treadmills for punishment
+Use for punishment

 Treadmills for punishment were introduced in 1818 by an English engineer named Sir William Cubitt, who was the son of a miller.
 Noting idle prisoners at Bury St Edmunds gaol, he proposed using their muscle power to both cure their idleness and produce useful work.